 Despite being one of the world’s smallest nations, Cyprus has become one of its most important financial and business centres.
 Located at the crossroads of Europe, Asia and Africa, at the centre of the shipping and air routes linking Europe with the Middle East, the Far East and Africa, Cyprus is a strategic hub for business activities in the region.

 Cyprus is a member of the EU and the Eurozone.
-It is two hours ahead of GMT, seven hours ahead of New York and seven hours behind Tokyo.
+It is in the Eastern European time zone, two hours ahead of GMT, seven hours ahead of New York and seven hours behind Tokyo.
 The island enjoys a Mediterranean climate and the quality of life is among the highest in the world.
 The population and workforce are highly educated and Cyprus is a world leader in terms of university degree holders as a percentage of the population.
 English is widely spoken and extensively used in commerce and government.

 The Business Environment

 For many years Cyprus has been an excellent location for holding companies, for a host of reasons, including its transparent and reliable legal system, excellent communications and world-class professional and financial services.
 Since joining the EU, Cyprus has consolidated its position as the main portal for investment between the EU and other Western economies on the one hand, and the dynamic markets of Russia, Central and Eastern Europe, India and China on the other.